 a copy of a certified birth certificate or court document that identifies one or both enrolled parents.
 The employee or enrolled spouse must be identified with the child or other additional supporting document may be required.

 Most commonly, you can obtain a copy of a birth certificate or marriage certificate from your county or town clerk’s office.
 Most court records can be obtained directly from the courthouse.
 However, if you do not live in the location where the event occurred or are unable to visit the office, please see the below suggestions:

 No. Neither BMI nor your employer will reimburse you for costs associated with obtaining documentation for your audit.

-While a notation does exist on some documents, this refers to making copies to use as legal purposes.
+While a notation does exist on some documents, this refers to making copies to be used as legal documents.
 When making a photocopy of most documents, a watermark ‘VOID’ will appear in the background of the document.
-BMI also recommend writing “Not for Official Use” on any document to further confirm your document cannot be used for any legal purpose.
+BMI also recommends writing “Not for Official Use” on any document to further confirm your document cannot be used for any legal purpose.

 The simple answer is that BMI has entered into an agreement as to acceptable documentation for each type of dependent who is eligible on your group plan.
 See below for specific answers as to why we cannot accept certain documentation.

 Unfortunately, no. The purpose of the audit to verify the relationship, and while the document will prove your identity; it will not verify the relationship.